Skip to content

 • Recent incidents - Summary of any downtime events

-• Mini trend chart - Visual overview of recent monitoring data
+• Mini trend chart - Visual overview of recent data

-• Quick link - Jump directly to the full monitoring dashboard
+• Quick link - Jump to the full monitoring dashboard

-The Dashboard provides quick access to the Reports feature:
+The Dashboard also links to the Reports feature:

 • Generate Report Button - Create an on-demand PDF report from monitoring data

-• View Reports Link - Access the full Reports interface to manage templates and schedules
+• View Reports Link - Open the full Reports interface to manage templates and schedules

-See the PDF Reports Guide for details on creating automated reports.
+See the PDF Reports Guide for more on creating reports.

 Check the Dashboard regularly to:

-• Ensure critical tests are running as expected
+• Make sure your tests are running as expected

-Visit the Dashboard after making changes to your site:
+Visit the Dashboard after changes to your site:

 • After WordPress updates